 The following requirements must be fulfilled: 48 credits, including 24 credits in required courses and 24 credits in research culminating in a practice-based case study.

 |Entrepreneurship and Technology

 |Praxis Research (taken for a total of 24 credits)

 1. Students must earn a minimum grade of B- in all courses and must achieve a minimum GPA of 3.2 at the completion of their coursework to advance to the research phase.

-2. The praxis proposal examination must be completed by preparing and defending their proposal before a committee of three faculty members.
-Students have a maximum of two attempts to pass the praxis proposal examination defense.
+2. The praxis proposal examination must be completed by preparing and defending a research proposal.
+Students have a maximum of two attempts to pass the praxis proposal examination.

 3. Students must complete the final examination on their praxis by preparing and defending their praxis before a committee of three faculty members.
-Students have a maximum of two attempts to pass the final defense. defense.
+Students have a maximum of two attempts to pass the final defense.